biocatiit/website/content/pages/users_howto_saxs_collect.rst

 Protein Preparation Methods
 =============================

-*   Proteins purified over Ni affinity, heparin, Ion exchange, SEC columns etc.
+*   Proteins purified over affinity, heparin, ion exchange, SEC columns etc.

-*   Protein purity ensured by a mandatory SEC step in the end of checked by DLS, SDS-PAGE etc.
+*   Protein purity ensured by a mandatory SEC step at the end of purification and subjected to well-known quality control measures (DLS, SDS-PAGE etc).

 *   Protein concentration for SAXS "rule of thumb": Concentration (mg/ml) ≥ 100/MW. i.e.
     50 kDa protein, optimal concentration ≥ 100/50=2 mg/ml.

     *   For SEC-SAXS, take dilution ratio (~3X) of SEC columns into consideration.
-    *   Typically prepare at least 500ul of > 5mg/ml.
+    *   Typically prepare at least 500 ul of > 5 mg/ml.

 *   Post SDS-PAGE gels and chromatograms in your sample data-sheet for sample quality check and future reference.